-As with most flowers, it is important to photograph waterlilies and lotuses in soft, more subdued light.
-Bright sun will create harsh contrast and this is not flattering to any flower.
+As with most flowers, it is important to photograph aquatic flowers in more subdued or overcast light.
+Bright sun will create harsh contrast and this is not flattering for flower photography.
 Generally, most flowers are best photographed during the early morning or early evening in the summer to capture the most beautiful light.
 Most aquatic bloomers, however, don’t begin to open until mid-morning and they start to close up mid-afternoon.
 Your opportunity for capturing a fully open flower is when the light is highest and most intense.
 I recommend waiting to photograph these flowers on a day with some cloud cover.
 Bright overcast light is perfect light for photographing aquatic blooms.
 This light will intensify the color of the flowers and help keep backgrounds darker.
 There are some night-blooming waterlilies that are the exception to this bloom schedule, and these will begin to open a few hours before dark and continue to bloom through the next morning when they close up for the day.

 You may ask “why not use a diffuser to soften the light?”
-By all means, use a diffuser for flowers that are close to the edge of an aquatic pond but most waterlilies and lotuses are going to be too far away to diffuse the light.
+By all means, use a diffuser for flowers that are close to the edge of an aquatic pond but most of these flowers are going to be too far away to diffuse the light.
 You must rely on the clouds to act as your diffuser.
-If you have stronger light and you can’t wait for an overcast day, a polarizing filter will help control brighter light, but this is not my preferred way to photograph these flowers.
+If you have stronger light and you can’t wait for an overcast day, a polarizing filter will help control brighter light, but this is not ideal for flower photography.
 Even on overcast days, a polarizer might be necessary to eliminate the glare on the waxy surfaces of the lily pads.

-My preferred lens for photographing aquatic blooms is a 70-300mm.
+My preferred lens for photographing aquatic blooms is a 70-300mm telephoto lens.
 Any longer focal length zoom will work.
 I am often zoomed to 300mm to get in as close as possible to capture details within the flower.
-For photographing flowers close to the edge, I might switch over to my 100mm macro or my 180mm macro.
-If close enough to my subject I love to create a softer image with my Lensbaby Velvet 85mm.
-A wider angle lens is preferred if you are capturing a larger view of an aquatic pond.
+For photographing flowers close to the edge, I might switch over to my 100mm or 180mm macro photography lens.
+If I am close enough to my subject I love to create a softer image with my Lensbaby Velvet 85mm.
+A wide angle lens is preferred if you are capturing a larger view of an aquatic pond.

 I am often asked how I capture dark backgrounds in my water lily and lotus images.
 Shooting in overcast light will help control your backgrounds by eliminating the hot spots and reflections caused by harsher light.
 Positioning yourself will also make a difference.
 Before putting your camera on a tripod or pressing that shutter button, move around a bit looking through your viewfinder to see what angle/position creates the best, least distracting background.
 Cloning out roots or debris in the water may be necessary in post processing but positioning can often eliminate a lot of work later.
 The biggest factor in those nice backgrounds is the fact that most aquatic gardens add a harmless black dye to the water.
 The dye helps control algae growth and make the pond appear deeper and more aesthetically pleasing.
 It is a great bonus for photographers, as well.
 It darkens out root systems and pots below the surface and makes post processing much simpler.
 Another strategy I use when photographing aquatic flowers is to underexpose slightly to help further darken the water and bring out the intense color of the flowers.